Introduction

 - The appeals process offences and penalties

-For various notes on exports, look under the “Import and export services” option on www.dalrrd.gov.za.
-For notes on the different directorates, click on “Branches”.
-The following directorates are of particular interest to this page:
+For notes on the different directorates, click on “Core business” at www.dalrrd.gov.za.
+The following directorates are of particular interest to our exporting page:

 Directorate: International Trade